Sparcie/Bobsfury/README.md

 improve this.
 Any 286 and faster should work fine.

 If you are running on a slow machine and are experiencing slow down, there are a couple of options.
 Some graphics modes are slower than others.
-The speed of the modes from slowest to fastest is: VESA/SVGA, EGA, VGA, CGA.
+The speed of the modes from slowest to fastest is: VESA/SVGA, EGA, CGA, VGA.
 Lesser graphics modes also use less memory which is useful on machines with less RAM.

 The game supports Adlib, PC speaker and the OPLxLPT devices which you can select with command line options.